 You can use the Parallel menu to:

-Discover other clusters running on your network or on Amazon EC2.
+Discover other clusters running on your network or on Cloud Center.
 Click Parallel > Discover Clusters.
 For more information, see Discover Clusters.

 Create and manage cluster profiles using the Cluster Profile Manager.
 Click Parallel > Create and Manage Clusters.
 For more information, see Create and Manage Cluster Profiles.